microsoft/vscode-docs/api/extension-guides/tools.md

 The full source code of this [tool-calling sample](https://github.com/microsoft/vscode-extension-samples/blob/main/chat-sample/src/chatUtilsSample.ts) is available in the VS Code Extension Samples repository.

-### Implement tool calling with prompt-tsx
+### Implement tool calling yourself

-For more advanced scenarios, you can also implement tool calling by using the `@vscode/prompt-tsx` library directly.
-This allows you to have more control over the tool-calling process.
+For more advanced scenarios, you can also implement tool calling yourself.
+Optionally, you can use the `@vscode/prompt-tsx` library for crafting the LLM prompts.
+By implementing tool calling yourself, you have more control over the tool-calling process.
+For example, to perform additional validation or to handle tool responses in a specific way before sending them to the LLM.

 View the full source code for implementing [tool calling by using prompt-tsx](https://github.com/microsoft/vscode-extension-samples/blob/main/chat-sample/src/toolParticipant.ts) in the VS Code Extension Samples repository.